Alfresco/generator-alfresco-adf-app/docs/README.md

 * must contain `package.json` file
 * the `package.json` file must contain at least `name` and `version` attributes

+If you want to create a new blueprint based on the existing git repository follow the following steps:

+* run `git clone <project-url>` in the `app/templates` folder
+* remove `.git` folder from the cloned project

 ### Debugging generator

 ```sh